new guinea volunteer rifles (ngvr)

 Excerpted from Coady’s article in the “Australian Territories magazine”, published 1995-96.

-Other stories told by individual members of the NGVR are available in the book "Keepers of the Gate" by MAJ F.J.
-(Bob) Collins - see "Suggested Reading"
+To obtain information regarding personal lives of NGVR soldiers, see the book "Keepers of the Gate" by MAJ F.J.
+(Bob) Collins - in "Suggested Reading"

 For a more detailed account of NGVR, see Ian Downes book “NGVR”.
 Additional information can be found at: http://en.wikipedia.org/wiki/New_Guinea_Volunteer_Rifles